HermannKroll/NarrativeAnnotation/README.md

 - documents won't be tagged twice.
 Our pipeline checks whether the documents were tagged for the given entity types before.
 Only new documents will be tagged.
 - documents must be in the PubTator format
 - documents that do not meet the above constraint may be transformed first.
 See the src/narrant/pubtator/translation for good examples
-- there is an additional table (DocumentTranslation) in which such a translation could be stored.
+- there is an additional table (DocumentTranslation) in which such a translation could be stored
+- Documents won't be inserted twice.
+There is a global setting that duplicated tuples are ignored when inserted in the database.

 ## Supported Document Format (PubTator)
 We assume each document to have a document id, a document collection, a title and an abstract.
 Document ids must be unique with a document collection.
 Our pipeline expects documents to be in the [PubTator format](https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/PubTator/tutorial/index.html).